-The Group has four segments, consistent with internal reporting and are considered Group's strategic operating units.
-The strategic operating units offer different services and are managed separately because they have different strategic requirements.
-Inter-segment pricing is determined on an arm's length basis.
+The Group has four segments, consistent with internal reporting and are considered Group's strategic operating units and head office.
+The operating units offer different services and are managed separately because they have different strategic requirements.
+Intersegment pricing is determined on an arm's length basis.